 We are back again to another insightful episode about the Sovak Language!
-You mastered so many phrases in Slovak in the past, vegetables, love words, transportations, etc. But let’s learn a little more about the home of the language itself- popular languages in Slovakia.
+You mastered so many phrases in Slovak in the past, vegetables, love words, transportation, etc. But let’s learn a little more about the home of the language itself- popular languages in Slovakia.

 Slovak is the official language of Slovakia.
 The Slovak language is one of the West Slavic languages and part of the Czech-Slovak group, which is why Slovak and Czech are mutually intelligible.
-Both languages were a descendent of the Proto-Slavic languages, deriving from the Proto-Indo-European.
+Both languages were descendent of the Proto-Slavic languages, deriving from the Proto-Indo-European.

 85% of the whole population of Slovakia speaks Slovak.
 Even though the official standard Slovak is being taught in school, most of the native speakers have one of the Slovak dialects as their first language.
 The dialects are all mutually intelligible and are divided geographically – Central, Western, and Eastern Slovak.

 Slovak uses the Latin alphabet (since Latin influenced the language) and also includes other symbols in the alphabet.
 Interestingly, even though the oldest records of Slovak being used can be found in the 10th century, in legal and religious texts written in Church Slavonic, there was no dictionary of Slovak until 1987.